jsiwu94/Moon/about/index.md

 ## About This Page

-In this website, I will showcase my current or previous works around machine learning and analytics.
+In this website, I will showcase my works around machine learning and analytics.
 The topics that I am interested in are around Natural Language Processing and Sentiment Analysis, Multiclass Classifications, Customer Segmentation, Customer Churn Predictions, Forecasting Models, and AB Testings.
-Feel free to check out my <a href="https://jsiwu94.github.io/posts/"><b>Posts</b><br></a> if you are interested and leave a comment or email me directly.
-I would love to hear your feedbacks, suggestions, or chat more about the topic.
+Feel free to check out my <a href="https://jsiwu94.github.io/posts/"><b>Posts</b></a> if you are interested and leave a comment or email me directly.
+I am open to any feedbacks, suggestions, or to chat more about the topic.